rachelandrew/grid-by-example/browsers/index.md

 [Gecko Meta Bug](https://bugzilla.mozilla.org/show_bug.cgi?id=616605)

 Grid is currently being implemented in Gecko.
 You need to enable the layout.css.grid.enabled flag by going to about.config in regular Firefox.
 For the latest features download a [Firefox Nightly](https://nightly.mozilla.org/) or the [Firefox Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/).
-In Nightly and Developer edition you do not need to enable the flag - Grid should just work!
+In Nightly you do not need to enable the flag - Grid should just work!

 ## A Grid Layout tool for Firefox

-If you are using Firefox then make sure you also grab a copy of the experimental [CSS Grid Inspector](https://github.com/mozilla/css-grid-inspector) to help you visualize your grids.
-It is a tool in development - just like Grid Layout - but you can log any issues you find.
+If you are using Firefox then make sure you also grab a copy of the experimental [CSS Grid Inspector](https://addons.mozilla.org/en-US/firefox/addon/css-grid-inspector/) to help you visualize your grids.
+It is a tool in development - just like Grid Layout.